Painter’s tapes can be classified into different categories based on colors like blue tape, yellow tape, etc.

 Once the surface is clean, you can apply the tape.

-Using a painter’s tape applicator can speed up the process and is generally recommended if you have a large project at hand.
+Using a painter’s tape applicator can speed up the process and is generally recommended if you have a large project.

 For interiors, start by applying the tape to the baseboards and ceiling line.